Knowledge Distillation Decision Tree for Unravelling Black-box Machine Learning Models: Knowledge Distillation Decision Tree

 \subsection{Knowledge Distillation Process}

-A typical knowledge distillation process is depicted in Figure \ref{ddt-7}.
-It begins with the training of the teacher model using the dataset, representing the teacher's learning phase.
-Subsequently, the well-learned knowledge from the teacher model is distilled.
-Finally, the student model is trained using the distilled knowledge.
-This process can be adaptable to various scenarios.
-For instance, when distilling knowledge from deep neural networks, a lightweight neural network can serve as the student model \citep{Gou2021IJCV}.
-In this paper, we specify the components of this process as follows:
+A typical knowledge distillation process with the teacher-student architecture is illustrated in Figure \ref{fig:KDP}.
+The specific components of this process can be adapted based on application requirements.
+For example, the teacher model can be a Convolutional Neural Network (CNN) \citep{Gou2021IJCV, Kaleem2024ACR} or a Large Language Model (LLM) \citep{Yang2024}, while the student model can be a decision tree \citep{Johansson2011, frosst2017distilling, Coppens2019DistillingDR} or a lightweight neural network \citep{Gou2021IJCV, Kaleem2024ACR}.
+In this paper, we specify the components as follows:

-\begin{itemize} \item \textbf{Data.} We denote the data as $D=\{Y,X\}$, where $Y$ is the set of observations for the response variable $y$, $X$ is the set of observations for the corresponding covariates $\mathbf{x}=( x_1,...x_p)$.
-Both the response and covariates can be categorical or continuous variables. \item \textbf{Teacher model.} Although the teacher model can encompass various model types, we specifically define it as a black-box ML model for the purposes of this paper.
-We represent the teacher model as $y = f(\mathbf{x})$. \item \textbf{Knowledge.} The knowledge is generated through two steps: 1) random sampling of covariate values within their respective support, denoted as $X'$, and 2) generating the corresponding response values $Y'$ using $X'$ and the fitted teacher model, $f(X')$.
-This phase is referred to as ``distilling'', as illustrated in Figure \ref{ddt-7}.
-In this paper, we term the resulting random samples (knowledge) as pseudo data, denoted as $D' = \{Y', X'\}$. \item \textbf{Student model.} The student model is specifically defined as a decision tree and is referred to as a distillation decision tree (DDT).
-The process of constructing the DDT aligns with the ``student learning'' phase depicted in Figure \ref{ddt-7}. \end{itemize}
+\begin{itemize} \item \textbf{Data.} $D=\{Y,X\}$, where $Y$ is the set of observations of response variable $y$, $X$ is the set of observations of covariates $\mathbf{x}=( x_1,...,x_p)$.
+Both response and covariates can be categorical or continuous variables. \item \textbf{Teacher model.} $y = f(\mathbf{x})$, we specify it as a small scale black-box ML model for the size of data $O(10^3)$. \item \textbf{Knowledge distillation.} Includes two steps: 1) random sampling of covariate values on their support, denoted as $X'$, and 2) generating the corresponding response values $Y'=f(X')$ through the fitted teacher model $f$. \item \textbf{Knowledge.} $D' = \{Y', X'\}$, we call it pseudo-data. \item \textbf{Student model.} A decision tree, we refer to it as a knowledge distillation decision tree (KDDT).
+The KDDT is constructed from the pseudo-data $D'$ and keeps a stable structure under the randomness of $D'$. \end{itemize}

+The knowledge distillation process can also be viewed as a model approximation process, as illustrated in Figure \ref{fig:approximation} in Appendix \ref{apdxB}.
+The student model, KDDT, is used to approximate the teacher model through the pseudo-data $D' = \{Y', X'\}$.
+Additionally, Figure \ref{fig:approximation} also highlights the differences between the model approximation and generalization processes.